mpodder/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 Task-4: Appropriately labels the data set with descriptive variable names.

-All three data sets are combined: Featured_dt, Y_dt, sub_id with appropriate column names.
+All three data sets are combined: Featured_dt, Y_dt (Activility label), sub_id (Subject or volunteers enrolled in this study) with appropriate column names.
 Reultant data set is called Cleaned_dt with 68 columns

 Task-5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.